mikaeljorhult/midi-events/README.md

 * `polyphonic-aftertouch`: Aftertouch on a note.
 * `unsupported`: All messages that are not (yet?) supported by the module will be returned as "unsupported" message type.

+### Message

+All events are supplied with a message with the received information.
+These contain a number of properties.

+* `port`: Port from which the message originated from.
+* `type`: Type of message that was received.
+* `channel`: Channel the message was sent to.
+* `note`: Number of note/controller that was received.
+* `value`: Value that was sent (velocity, level etc.).

 ## Support